 Well before symptoms may develop, our colon cancer screening program helps prevent the occurrence of cancer by enabling patients to have pre-cancerous colon polyps removed.
 Our screening program also detects colon cancer in its early stages, while it is highly curable.

-The comprehensive colon cancer screening program at UT Southwestern includes colonoscopy, flexible sigmoidoscopy, contrast barium enema, fecal immunochemical tests, and fecal occult blood tests.
+The comprehensive colon cancer screening program at UT Southwestern includes colonoscopy, virtual colonoscopy, flexible sigmoidoscopy, contrast barium enema, fecal immunochemical tests, and fecal occult blood tests.

 Colon cancer screening options put the odds in your favor.
 So what are you waiting for?
 Learn about the importance of colon cancer screening and various ways to screen.